-The key to acquiring big data sets in warehouses – and any operation – is making the data acquisition process as passive as possible.
+The key to acquiring big data sets in autonomous warehouses – and any operation – is making the data acquisition process as passive as possible.
 This is where IIoT concepts come into play.
-Wireless connections and automated data acquisition throughout the day enable warehouses to grow big data sets without creating extra responsibilities for staff.
+Wireless connections and automated data acquisition throughout the day enable autonomous warehouses to grow big data sets without creating extra responsibilities for staff.

-Advanced Data Management for Autonomous Robot Warehouses
+Advanced Data Management in Autonomous Warehouses

-A key benefit to connecting warehouse functions up in an IIoT network with algorithmic data management in place is that it lays the groundwork for more automation.
+A key benefit to connecting autonomous warehouse functions up in an IIoT network with algorithmic data management in place is that it lays the groundwork for more automation.

-Big data that has been captured passively and analyzed automatically with AI can inform robot control programs, creating a virtuous cycle of optimization in the warehouse.
+Big data that has been captured passively and analyzed automatically with AI can inform robot control programs, creating a virtuous cycle of optimization in the autonomous warehouse.